nikhil-yadav999/Restaurant-website-React/README.md

 - Main landing page
 - Menu page
-- Online takeout order system
+- Online takeout order system(to be integrated with an api)
 - Reservation system (work in progress)

 ## Features: